Review and road test of the Audi A3 Saloon

 Cost of Ownership

 The A3 Saloon replicates the already excellent economy and emissions figures of the rest of the A3 range.
-The 1.5 TFSI engine with the cylinder on demand system is particularly interesting.
+The 1.5 TFSI engine used in the '35 TFSI' petrol model with the cylinder on demand system is particularly interesting.
 This offers 150PS of power so it's fairly brisk, but when you're cruising along a main road, it imperceptibly cuts power to two of the cylinders, so you'll be running along on two.
-This car can average 55.4mpg on the combined cycle and emit just 115g/km of carbon dioxide (on 17-inch wheels).
+This car can average 42.8mpg on the WLTP combined cycle and emit just 124g/km of carbon dioxide (NEDC on 17-inch wheels).
 It almost makes you wonder whether it's worth springing the extra for the diesel engine.

 It's easy to get a little blase about cars like the Audi A3 Saloon, to take its achievements for granted somewhat but let's pause for a minute and consider not the numbers but the philosophy behind this car.
 It's properly smart, offering a compact, light and efficient car without being overblown.
 Its key problem is probably the A3 Sportback, a car that's all of these things and which offers the added practicality of a hatchback.